 The King of the Wild Walkers

-The pov character the in the Wild Walker questlines.
-The kings tries to maintain order among his people in accepting in a new civilization that is less reliant to the the Sharing, and try to find a means to survive the coming apocalypse.
+The POV character the in the Wild Walker questline, the King tries to maintain order among his people while building a new civilization that is less reliant on the Sharing, as well as trying to find a means to survive the coming apocalypse.
 All the while trying to fend off people who are against his rule.

 - Royals Who Actually Do Something: He is one of the main characters of their story line and is the leader of their faction.

 The Broken Lords